 “Reboot”: Ways out of the professional dead end

 The topic “Reboot” has two stages for Wolff.
 First, realize your reality!
 Face the situation and analyze it clearly and courageously.
 Secondly: look for new ways and think ahead!
-One should ask themself the following questions about their professional situation:
+You should ask yourself the following questions about your professional situation:

 - Is this what I really want, am I satisfied with it?